All Episodes

 Yeah, it's a civil war.

-So you you you destroy the American public's will to see this through, and you make it even tougher uh on the uh on the president.
+So you destroy the American public's will to see this through, and you make it even tougher on the president.

-Anyway, I gotta take quick time out here, folks.
+Anyway, I got to take quick time out here, folks.

-Now I realize some of you might be confused because you might you might think I'm changing my tune here on the Democrats' owning defeat.
+Now, I realize some of you might be confused because you might think I'm changing my tune here on the Democrats owning defeat.

 Not at all.

-I'm simply talking about Iraq here and the fact that that when the when push comes to shove, you know, the I think you have to keep in mind they don't think they are in power.
+I'm simply talking about Iraq here and the fact that when push comes to show, I think you have to keep in mind they don't think they are in power, even though they run Congress.

-They cannot accomplish anything because they cannot override a veto.
+They cannot accomplish anything because they cannot overwrite a veto.

 In fact, it cannot have accountability.

-Things by the way, I misidentified uh George Tennant's medal.
+By the way, I misidentified George Tennant's medal.

 Whatever.